neo-technology/aether-ant-tasks/README.md

 ### Resolve

-The `<resolve>`-task is used to resolve and collect dependencies from remote servers.
-If no repositories are set explicitely for the task, the repositories referenced by "aether.repositories" are used.
+The `<resolve>`-task is used to collect and resolve dependencies from remote servers.
+If no repositories are set explicitly for the task, the repositories referenced by "aether.repositories" are used.
 This contains only central by default, but can be overridden by supplying another repository definition with this id.